Illinois State University

 E. Adoption Stage

 Senate members shall vote on an item in the Action Stage.
 It is deemed approved if it receives a majority of votes of the voting members present (unless a greater portion is required) and in accordance with Section 4.D.
+Those who abstain do not count as casting a vote.
 Present voting members shall include those members physically present and those permitted to join the meeting via video or audio conference resulting from an official accommodation received from the Office of Equal Opportunity and Access (OEOA) as outlined in the Reasonable Accommodation Procedures for Employees or Applicants policy (see policy 1.3.1).
-It is not fully adopted until it is approved by the President of the University (see Memorandum of Understanding).
+It is not fully adopted until it is approved by the President of the University ( see Memorandum of Understanding).
 A motion to rescind or to amend a previous action of the Academic Senate which has not been enacted requires two-thirds vote for passage.

 F. Consent Agenda